글로벌 호스피탈리티 경영학 석사

 The Economics of Hospitality

-This course aims to provide student with a sound understanding of the relationships between political systems and economics in a global setting.
-Initially, the main theories of global political economy will be explored, followed by a historical review of global trends in economy.
-Having established these foundations, the course will focus on analyzing five topics: international trade, transnational production, international finance, economic development and global environment.
+This course aims at providing with a sound understanding of the relationships between political systems and economics in a global setting.
+Initially, the main theories of global political economy are explored, followed by a historical review of global trends in economy.
+Having established these foundations, the course focuses on analyzing five topics: international trade, transnational production, international finance, economic development and global environment.

 MBA SEMESTER 2

-This course covers concepts, principles and implementation of revenue management in hospitality and tourism businesses.
-Revenue management is defined as the process of “… selling the right product to the right customer at the right price for the right time” (Kimes, 1998), and it is widely advocated as a strategic necessity for all service companies.
-Revenue management strategies require the simultaneous management of two major issues: demand (pricing) and capacity (service duration) management.
-This course develops students’ critical and analytical skills in terms of the management of these two dimensions through the analysis of case studies and industry examples.
+The course aims to enhance students’ knowledge and understanding of the concepts, the principles and the implementation of revenue management in hospitality and tourism related firms, such as hotels (rooms division and F&B), restaurants, spas, casinos, airlines, cruises, events and sports companies, golf courts etc. Revenue management is defined as the process of “… selling the right product to the right customer at the right price for the right time” (Kimes, 1998) and it is widely advocated as a strategic necessity for all service companies.
+Revenue Management strategies require the simultaneous management of two major issues: demand (pricing) and capacity (service duration) management.
+Thus, the demand course aims to develop students’ critical and analytical skills in terms of the management of these two dimensions by incorporating in the teaching & learning material and discussing several related case studies and industry examples.

 Corporate Finance and Shareholder Value